DeadAlready/easy-rbac/README.md

 The `roles` property is required and must be an object.
 The keys of this object are counted to be the names of roles.

 Each role must have a `can` property, which is an array.
 Elements in the array can be strings or objects.

 If the element is a string then it is expected to be the name of the permitted operation.

 If the element is an object:

-* It must have the `name` and `when` properties
+- It must have the `name` and `when` properties
-  * `name` property must be a string
+  - `name` property must be a string
-  * `when` property must be a function that returns a promise
+  - `when` property must be a function that returns a Promise<boolean>

 ## Wildcards (v3.1+)

 Each name of operation can include `*` character as a wildcard match.
 It will match anything in its stead.
 So something like `account:*` will match everything starting with `account:`.